emissary-ingress/emissary/reference/idp-support/auth0.md

   ![](/doc-images/create-application.png)

-2. In the pop-up window, give the application a name (this will be the `authorizationURL` in your `Filter`) and create a "Machine to Machine App"
+2. In the pop-up window, give the application a name and create a "Machine to Machine App"

   ![](/doc-images/machine-machine.png)